tuomasj/tuomasj.github.io/domain-guide/index.markdown

 There are so many domain registrants all over the internet.
 Try "domain registrant" as keywords on your favourite search engine and add your city or country at the end of keywords.
 I would search for `"domain registrant oulu"` or `"domain registrant finland"` since I live in Oulu, Finland.

+Remember, when you buy a domain you also have to renew it each year.
+If the domain is important to you, make sure that you have automatic renewal turned on and the payment goes through every year.

+**If you fail to pay for the domain at the end of billing cycle, you will lose it.**

+If you don't need the domain anymore, you can resell it or just let it expire.

+## What is a good domain name?

+A good domain name is what your visitors remember even in their sleep.
+But the domain name itself is not the important part.
+Your website must provide enough value to your visitors, that they will type the domain on a mobile phone in the middle of Finnish winter, at -25°C.

+When you are researching for possible domain names, and you find a domain name that has `.com` , `.fi` and `.net` available, don't hesitate for a second.
+Grab all three domain names.
+The most important TLD is `.com`.

+Since there are over 390 million domain names, most likely your preferred domain is taken.
+If that is the case, then you have to get creative.
+Add a prefix or a postfix, or something.
+Back in the day, I came up with `tinyinvoice.com` since `invoice.com` was taken.

+Don't get too creative.
+A good way to test if a domain name is good, is to explain it to your friends or family.
+Think about the difference between `masterlist.fi` and `masterli.st`, which one is easier to explain?
+Test the waters before buying it.

+## DNS is the system that runs Internet

+The Domain Name System is the system that runs the modern world.
+It's the global phone book.
+If your computer or mobile device has a Internet connection, it can connect to DNS.
+It's a distributed system that has "nodes" all over the world.

+The nodes are connected to root servers.
+There are 13 DNS root servers that are the authoritative source of trust for domain names.

+When you buy a domain name, the domain registrant is responsible to inform the DNS about a new domain name.
+When you make any changes to DNS records of your domain (for example, changing a `CNAME`), it takes few moments for the information spread around all the nodes in the DNS.
+Sometimes it may even take 24 hours until the changes are propagated all over the world.

+Most domain registrars and DNS services have a time-to-live (TTL) component for a DNS record.
+This number means that how many seconds the record is cached before the information is refreshed.
+If your TTL is set to 300, it means that any change you make to your domain DNS-records takes about 5 minutes (300 seconds / 60seconds) until the change take effect all over the DNS nodes on Internet.

+If you know you are about to make big changes to your DNS records (changing email provider or web hosting service), you have to change the time-to-live to small number (i.e. `60` seconds) at least 24 hours before you start making the change.

+When you're happy with your DNS-records and you're done changing them, it's good practice to set TTL to a higher number.
+For most cases, 24 hours is big enough number, `86400` in seconds.

 ## Getting a website online

 Ok, got the domain.
 It's a great domain!
 What next?

 What you are looking for is a **website hosting** service.
 And like domain registrants, there are thousands and thousands website hosting services.
 There are global companies and there are local companies.
-They all offer the same service, connect a domain name with a website by editing A- or CNAME-records on the registrars website.
+They all offer the same service, connect a domain name with a website by editing `A`- or `CNAME`-records on the registrars website.
 They are part of your domain's DNS records and you have to edit the DNS records, otherwise your website does not work.

+There are tools that you can use to check the DNS records.
+I use [WhatsMyDNS](https://www.whatsmydns.net/) to check that my `A`, `MX`, or `CNAME` records are set correctly for my domains.

 Start small.
 Get bigger if you have the traffic.
 If you have 100 visitors per week, you don't need the beefiest service.
 Hundred visitors per week is such a low number that any kind of web hosting service can handle that easily.